128technology/docs/docs/config_management_over_forwarding.md

 ## Benefits

-When utilizing a separate [non-forwarding](concepts_interface_types.md) interface for management traffic, packet forwarding is managed by Linux's routing table.
+When using a separate [non-forwarding](concepts_interface_types.md) interface for management traffic, packet forwarding is managed by Linux's routing table.
 Leveraging 128T's native routing capabilities for management traffic provides additional security, segmentation and advanced routing policy.

 When provisioning management traffic to traverse forwarding interfaces, those interfaces will continue to be available for management related functions (i.e. ssh) even when the 128T is not running, yet will still be protected by firewall rules that match the respective policy.
 This is particularly important during maintenance operations when the 128T software is taken off-line for an upgrade.